Coming up next, our final news roundup and information overload hour.

 That's what I would imagine.

-Uh I would imagine the same.
+I would imagine the same.

 Everybody.

-Everybody, you know, and uh it's not that I feel bad for the people that have to go through it.
+Everybody, you know, and it's not that I feel bad for the people that have to go through it.

-I know it's it's it's time consuming.
+I know it's time-consuming.

-We try to get enough of them there and enough people working the the line so we can move it along expeditiously and and not inconvenience people, but uh it just has to be done, especially if you're you're dealing with a former president or a presidential candidate.
+We try to get enough of them there and enough people working the line so we can move it along expeditiously and not inconvenience people.

 Oh, absolutely.

-Metal detectors aren't gonna catch that either, so it's still sending a horrible message that somebody could walk in with some kind of contaminant, drugs, whatever it may be, and get if they wanted to find the person, they would find the person.
+So it's still sending a horrible message that somebody could walk in with some kind of contaminant, drugs, whatever it may be.

 It's that simple.